twitter/the-algorithm/navi/navi/README.md

 - scripts/run_onnx.sh

 ## Build
-you can adapt the above scripts to build using Cargo
+You can adapt the above scripts to build using Cargo.